Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Pre-programmed anonymization algorithms.
 Auto scrambling of IP addresses at all layers, phone and IMSI numbers, texts, email addresses, etc.

-NISTIR 8053 specified reversable anonymization algorithms are supported.
+NISTIR 8053 specified reversible anonymization algorithms are supported.

-Flexible and mature architeture allows easy customisation per individual customer reqs.
+Flexible and mature architecture allows easy customisation per individual customer reqs.

 SafePcap is a scriptable L2-L7 Pcap anonymizer, sanitizer, scrambler, and a GDPR/NISTIR 8053 Compliance Solution.
 A file sanitized with SafePcap allows for effective forensic analysis with commonly used Pcap analysis tools like Wireshark™.
 Automation is fully supported via SafePcap CLI and the API.